-The Council can enter into a Section 106 Agreement, otherwise known as a planning obligation, with a developer when it is necessary to provide infrastructure or community facilities to meet necessary policy requirements and mitigate the impacts of a development.
+The council can enter into a Section 106 Agreement with a developer, otherwise known as a planning obligation, when it is necessary to provide infrastructure or community facilities to meet necessary policy requirements and mitigate the impacts of a development.

-These can include provision of a range of infrastructure and community facilities such as village halls, green spaces, recreational facilities and sports pitches as well as affordable housing, schools, health centres, libraries, civic amenities, highways and public transport.
+These can include provision of a range of infrastructure and community facilities such as village halls, green spaces, recreational facilities and sports pitches as well as affordable housing, schools, health centres, libraries, civic amenity, highways and public transport.

 The requirements of a Section 106 Agreement will vary according to the size, impact and nature of a proposed development, but they must meet three statutory tests: